Stylback/home-server/README.md

 Verify that the key works by connecting to the server with `ssh alias`.
 If the keys have been exchanged correctly you should __not__ be prompted for a password.

-__NOTE:__ Always keep your private key secure, __never__ share it with anyone!
+> __NOTE:__ Always keep your private key secure, __never__ share it with anyone!
 If you have reason to believe that your private key has been compromised, generate a new keypair and delete the old one from the servers `authorized_keys` file.

 ### Part 4: Hardening

-Now that we can connect to the server using our SSH-key, we will make some security enhancement to prevent brute-forcing and root access.
+Now that we can connect to the server using our SSH-key, we will make some security enhancement.
 On your client, connect to the server and run:

 ```sh
 sudo nano /etc/ssh/sshd_config
 ```

-Search after the line with `PermitRootLogin`, uncomment and change it to `PermitRootLogin no`.
+Look for the line with `PermitRootLogin`, uncomment and change it to `PermitRootLogin no`.
 Then search for `PasswordAuthentication`, uncomment and change it to `PasswordAuthentication no`.

-Finally, find the line with `Port 22`, uncomment and change it from 22 to [another](https://serverfault.com/questions/509294/what-are-valid-ports-to-use-for-ssh) port of your choice.
+Finally, find the line with `Port 22`, uncomment and change it to [another](https://serverfault.com/questions/509294/what-are-valid-ports-to-use-for-ssh) port of your choice.
 Save and exit.
 Remember to change the port number for your alias to reflect your choice.

-__WARNING:__ Do __NOT__ close the terminal window, if something was entered incorrectly in the configuration file you might lose access to the server.
+> __WARNING:__ Do __NOT__ close the terminal window, if something was entered incorrectly in the configuration file you might lose SSH access to the server.
 Until we know everything works, ensure that you have atleast one other terminal instance running that is connected to the server.

 Restart the SSH service by running: